International Pilates Day

-Pilates Day is celebrated on the first Saturday of May every year.
-This year it is celebrated on May 4.
+International Pilates Day, celebrated on the first Saturday of May, is a global movement dedicated to the power of mindful, intentional movement.
 Pilates is a mind-body exercise developed in the 20th century by Joseph Pilates.
 He and his wife Clara taught and supervised students about this unique method of exercise.
 They called it ‘contrology,’ which teaches and encourages controlling your muscles with your mind by focusing attention on core postural muscles that provide spinal support and help keep the body balanced.
 Pilates’ exercises were developed to teach breath awareness, spine alignment, and abdominal muscle strength.
 There are also claims that Pilates alleviates ill health.

 Pilates was developed by Joseph Pilates, who named the exercise after himself.
 His father was a gymnast while his mother was a housewife.
 Pilates believed that there was a relationship between mental and physical health so he tried to develop exercises that were meant to strengthen the human mind and the body.